DrewHang/DrewHang/README.md

-👋 Hi there!
-I’m Andrew, a former Excel whiz turned Full-Stack Software Engineer and recent Hack Reactor Graduate
+# Hi there!
+I’m Andrew 👋 !

+A former Excel whiz turned Full-Stack Software Engineer and recent Hack Reactor Graduate looking to fuel my passion and curiosity of the tech industry by developing full stack applications to simplify the life of others.

+When I'm not coding, I enjoy - playing video games 🎮, jamming out on the guitar 🎸, and spending time with my dog 🐶

-Let's connect!
+Let's connect! 📧

 E-mail me at: andrewhang@gmail.com

+# Find me elsewhere 🌎
 <a href="https://www.linkedin.com/in/andrew-hang">
 <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>